 Visa Free Countries in Africa

 Africa is a continent with a fascinating, yet turbulent history.
-If you plan to visit this continent, you’re going to want to give yourself a lot of time.
+If you plan to visit Africa, you’re going to want to give yourself a lot of time.
 Unless you’re joining a tour, travel here is intrepid, exciting and at times, trying.

 Explore the sand dunes, waterfalls and National Parks in the south, while witnessing wildlife in its natural habitat.
 Sail to some of the most pristine islands in Mozambique, check out South Africa and go on a road trip, or go trekking to spot Gorillas in Rwanda or Uganda.
 In the north, you’ll find French and Arab influences, together with unique architecture and towering mountains.